Landing Page Conversion Rates: How 8 and 9-Figure DTC Brands Are Optimizing in 2026

 And we can't forget to mention the importance of message matching.
 Whether you're directing visitors from social media, marketing emails, or other channels, visitors should be able to see a clear link between the copy from the referral source and your landing page.

-To illustrate, Italian shoe brand, Velasca, ran this Facebook ad.
+To illustrate, Italian shoe brand Velasca ran this Facebook ad.

 The ad directed people to the landing page below.
 Can you spot the similarities?